Obtaining more information from Timing service

 I suppose that, if we want to present the information as a data product, we could write a module that has only endRun behaviour, that interrogates the SQLite database and packages the information as a run-scope data product.

 Dave: there is no such thing as a "file scope" data product but the SQLite data base can store file-scope information.
 There is a user interface to it but I have not used it yet.

-#11 Updated by Kyle Knoepfel almost 5 years ago
+#11 Updated by Kyle Knoepfel over 5 years ago

 - Status changed from Feedback to Resolved